 You are browsing the archive for #womeninstem Archives - GeoEd Trek.

-March 8, 2017
+March 8, 2023

-For the month of March, in honor of Women’s History Month, I am dedicating my weekly blog posts to the outstanding organizations, resources, and inspiring stories about women in STEM.
+For the month of March, in honor of Women’s History Month, I dedicate some of my blog posts to the outstanding organizations, resources, and inspiring stories about women in STEM.
 You can view my posts from this year and past years by searching on the tag “Women’s History Month”.
 This week’s post, my final post for Women’s History Month 2018, has been a work-in-progress for the past year.
 Previously, my …

 The Marjorie is bringing some inspiration to the #FloridaWoman hashtag by showcasing the great work by women in Florida who help fight for, preserve, communicate and garner appreciation for the Florida environment.
 This is a must-read site!